Investing for Teens and Young Adults

 A bond is technically a loan to the bond issuer that must be repaid to the investor eventually.
 Bonds can be issued by governments, states, counties, cities, school districts, churches or other organizations.

 Depending on how stable the issuer is, bonds can potentially seem like safer investments than stocks.
-Most younger investors don’t invest heavily in bonds because their investments usually are long-term and have more time to absorb the normal ups and downs of the market.
+Most younger investors don’t invest heavily in bonds because their investments usually are long term and have more time to absorb the normal ups and downs of the market.
 But as an investor gets closer to retirement, more of his or her portfolio is likely to shift toward bonds, since they’re a more conservative choice than many other investments.

-Managing Expectations
+Managing Expectations When Investing for Teens

 As a final reminder, all investors should bear in mind that past performance doesn’t guarantee future performance.
 That includes teenagers!